evert/evert.github.com/_posts/2020/2020-02-18-opaque-ts-types.md

 more complex business logic and associations.

-For example, when a type refers to some other database object by its id, using this system you could force developers to first enforce the existance of this object.
+For example, when a type refers to some other database object by its id, using this system you could force developers to first make sure that the object with that id exists in the database.
 You can also limit the range of numbers, make sure that a number is a whole number, etc.

 In general it allows your type system do more complex assertions that typescript itself can't express.